ACCEPTING APPLICATIONS FOR SPRING 2014

 Carson-Newman University Department of Nursing offers a rigorous baccalaureate nursing curriculum that includes academic and clinical performance requirements.
 To be awarded a bachelor’s degree in nursing, the student must successfully complete both elements of the program.
 Students who receive a nursing degree from Carson-Newman University will have been exposed to the skills and knowledge necessary to attain licensure and to perform the clinical tasks normally expected of registered nurses.
 Successfully attaining licensure and securing employment as a nurse is entirely dependent on the efforts of the graduate and the economic forces influencing the health care industry.
-These factors are beyond the control of the Carson-Newman University School of Nursing and Behavioral Health.
+These factors are beyond the control of the Carson-Newman University Department of Nursing.

 The BSN Program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Tennessee Board of Nursing.